matkoch/matkoch.github.io/_posts/2020-08-04-implementing-and-debugging-custom-msbuild-tasks.md

   }
 </style>

 ***TL;DR: Custom MSBuild tasks can be hard at first, but with a few tricks and tools we can make the implementation, packaging and debugging process much easier.
-A sample project is available [matkoch/custom-msbuild-task](https://github.com/matkoch/custom-msbuild-task).***
+A sample project is [available on GitHub](https://github.com/matkoch/custom-msbuild-task).***

 Much of the tooling around .NET projects ends up having to integrate with MSBuild, the _low-level_ build system in the .NET ecosystem.
 A few examples of these tools are: